dasiarg/ImgZoom/README.md

 ImgZoom
 =======

-A simple Javascript function which allows to open an image in widescreen
+A simple and lightweight Javascript function which allows to open an image in widescreen

 ========